 Some vitamin supplements that contain high amounts of metallic substances, such as zinc, copper, iron, or chromium, can cause a metallic and bitter taste in the mouth.
 This side effect is very common and usually appears once the supplement is completely absorbed in the body.

-What to do: It is recommended to wait a few minutes to allow the body to fully absorb the supplement.
+How to treat: It is recommended to wait a few minutes to allow the body to fully absorb the supplement.
 If the bitter taste is very intense or persists, you should discuss the possibility of changing your dose or using an alternative supplement with your prescriber.

 5. Gastroesophageal reflux disease (GERD)